RIKEN-SysSoft/PiP/README.md

 ## Debugging your PiP programs by the pip-gdb command

-The following procedure attaches all PiP tasks, which are created by same PiP root task, as GDB inferiors.
+The following procedure attaches all PiP tasks and PiP root which created those tasks.
+Each PiP 'processes' is treated as a GDB inferior in PiP-gdb.

     $ pip-gdb
     (gdb) attach PID